 Lastly, the future of work is global.
 As teams expand across regions and countries, the effort to find top talent becomes increasingly complex.
 The value of human resources as a skill will become essential to fill the roles of tomorrow and understanding how to connect with gig economy workers will be an essential component of that work.
 By leveraging the gig economy, companies can tap into a potentially underutilized part of the workforce.

-Finance and Freelancers
+Finance and freelancers

 While there are many trends affecting the accounting and finance industry—changes in the tax code, evolving trade policy—for many accounting professionals technology is having the greatest impact.
 As automation and machine learning expand into the industry, the future for accountants and CPAs has never been more uncertain.
-But in the face of this uncertainty is opportunity for freelance finance professionals who embrace the future of work.
+But in the face of this uncertainty is an opportunity for freelance finance professionals who embrace the future of work.
 With improved communication skills and soft skills, these freelance employees can find a key role in traditional finance firms.

 Another trend driving change in finance is increasing client demand, as companies are looking for more from their accounting firms.
 In many cases, accounting teams have not evolved their skillset and resourcing to meet this change in demand.
 This is where freelance resources can set a traditional firm apart from the rest.
 The gig economy allows accounting and finance teams to hire the right skills at the right time, filling the gaps and properly addressing client needs.